 - You have a small lunch because diet culture tells you to, and you move on with your day, potentially drinking more coffee and delaying the onset of physical hunger sensations.

 - Dinner comes around and it is the largest meal of your day.
 At this point, food is not being used as fuel — your body is likely storing it as energy (in the form of body fat) in case you need it during another crazy day like this.

 Furthermore, because you consumed the majority of your calories in the evening, it diminishes your appetite when you wake up the next day, and the cycle repeats itself.
 How can we make the cycle end?

 If You Want Coffee, Think It Through

-Coffee forces you to use your intellect to inform when you eat, which obviously makes it extremely hard to listen to your intuition.
+In a way, coffee forces you to use your intellect to inform when you eat, which makes it harder to listen to your intuition.

 Coffee = Intellectual Eating

 As I previously mentioned, restriction is one of the biggest psychological reasons for overeating.
 For many people, it is not a good idea – nor is it fun – to restrict coffee.
 (Side note: restricting something that brings you joy only increases the likelihood of hedonic eating.)